-\textbf{Structural physical approximation:} Here we show how our framework EW~$2.0$ relates to the structural physical approximation (SPA)~\cite{ref:spareview,ref:bae} of EWs.
-For an EW $W$ its SPA can be written as a non-negative observable
+It turns out that our approach is directly related to the structural physical approximation (SPA)~\cite{ref:spareview,ref:bae} of EWs.
+Recall, that for an EW $W$ its SPA can be written as a non-negative observable

-where minimal $p_{+} \in (0,1)$ is chosen such that $\ew_P \geq 0$.
-Let us call $\ew_P$ a positive SPA (p-SPA) in the sense that an EW $W$ is admixed with a positive fraction $1-p_{+}>0$.
+where $p \in (0,1)$ is a minimal number such that that $P \geq 0$.
+Let us call a positive operator $P$ a positive SPA (p-SPA) in the sense that an EW $W$ is admixed with a positive fraction $1-p>0$.
 In a similar vein, we introduce the negative SPA (n-SPA) with a negative fraction of an EW $W$ as follows